 After a break up of a relationship with children, the most difficult decisions are how to care for the children.
 Families who had been accustomed to two incomes and one household, find that now they must stretch the same incomes to support two completely separate households.
 The breakdown and break up of a relationship is difficult for all involved.
 It is even more difficult when the parties have not come to an agreement about how to support their children.
 The financial support of the children is not the obligation of just one of the parents -- it is always both parents obligations to support their children.

 If you have been served with a Petition for Child Support and Other Relief, you need to file your answer within the allotted time (generally 20 calendar days).
 If you don't answer, your ex is most likely going to be awarded the amount requested.
+This type of petition is almost always generated with the help of the Department of Revenue (DOR), filed in behalf of the custodial parent.
+When married parents divorce, child support calculations are almost always part of the process.
+Not so with parents who were never married.

 Children have the right to know and have access to both parents.
-All too often, unwed fathers are ordered to pay support with no mechanism for time-sharing.
+All too often, unwed fathers are ordered to pay support with no mechanism for time-sharing (child visitation).
 Be sure to answer the Petition for Child Support, but also learn how to have rights to see your child.
 A Petition to Determine Paternity and Related Relief, is like a divorce for couples who have a child together but were never married.
 A child support hearing officer or magistrate will not order time-sharing or visitation -- only a judge may do that.
 Many unwed fathers appear at the Magistrate Hearing ready and willing to pay child support, but also believing that they will be awarded visitation/ timesharing with their child.
 This isn't so.
 The only way for an unwed father to legally assert his paternal and parental rights is to file the Petition to Determine Paternity and Related Relief and associated documents.

 Filing this does not mean that the Father's paternity is in question, it is simply the name of the process.
 The fact that he is on the birth certificate is not enough for an unwed father to pursue visitation, timesharing or child custody.
 The outcome of the Petition to Determine Paternity and Related Relief will be that he is named as the legal father and will have the same rights as if he had been married and then divorced from the child's mother.
 Along with the petition documents it is good practice to also file a proposed Parenting Plan to offer a starting point for court ordered timesharing.
 If the other party disagrees with your proposed schedule of timesharing, the court will likely refer both of you to mediation to work out a schedule that works for all involved.